 Aspiring art conservators can pursue and an undergraduate degree program in fine or studio arts, art history, anthropology or one of the sciences.
 Studio arts programs can provide students with a background in painting, sculpture, ceramics, printing, graphic design and photography.
 Once enrolled, students usually complete foundational art courses before selecting a specialization.
 Courses in art history, chemistry and archaeology also prepare students for advanced training in art conservation.

 Study a Foreign Language

 Knowledge of a foreign language may be helpful for students who are preparing to enter master's degree programs in the field.
-Competition for admission into these programs is often strong, so knowledge of a foreign language may help candidates stand out.
+Competition for admission into these programs is often strong, so knowledge of a foreign language relevant to your chosen sub-field may help candidates stand out.